 Marina Giacomin, Heather J. Bryant, Adalberto L. Val, Patricia M. Schulte, and Chris M. Wood

-The characteristics of the fish gill that maximize gas exchange are the same that promote diffusion of ions and water to and from the environment, therefore, physiological trade-offs are likely to occur.
-Here we investigated how salinity acclimation affects whole animal respiratory gas-exchange during hypoxia using Fundulus heteroclitus, a fish that inhabits salt marshes where salinity and oxygen levels vary greatly.
-Salinity had marked effects on hypoxia tolerance, with fish acclimated to 11 and 35 ppt showing much longer time to loss of equilibrium (LOE) in hypoxia than 0-ppt acclimated fish.
-Fish acclimated to 11 ppt (isosmotic salinity) exhibited the greatest capacity to regulate MO2 under hypoxia, as measured through the Regulation Index (RI) and Pcrit.
-At 35 ppt, fish had a higher RMR but a lower RI than 11 ppt fish, but there were no differences in gill morphology, ventilation, or blood O2 transport properties between these groups.
-In contrast, 0-ppt acclimated fish had the highest ventilation and lowest O2 extraction efficiency in normoxia and hypoxia, indicating a higher ventilatory workload in order to maintain similar levels of MO2.
-These differences were related to the alterations in gill morphology, where 0-ppt fish had the smallest lamellar surface area with greatest epithelial cell coverage (i.e. thicker lamellae, longer diffusion distance) and a larger interlamellar cell mass, contrasting to 11 ppt fish that had overall the highest respiratory surface area.
-The alteration of an array of physiological parameters provides evidence for a compromise between salinity and hypoxia tolerance in killifish acclimated to fresh water.
+The characteristics of the fish gill that maximize gas exchange are the same that promote diffusion of ions and water to and from the environment; therefore, physiological trade-offs are likely to occur.
+Here, we investigated how salinity acclimation affects whole-animal respiratory gas exchange during hypoxia using Fundulus heteroclitus, a fish that inhabits salt marshes where salinity and oxygen levels vary greatly.
+Salinity had marked effects on hypoxia tolerance, with fish acclimated to 11 and 35 ppt showing much longer time to loss of equilibrium (LOE) in hypoxia than 0 ppt-acclimated fish.
+Fish acclimated to 11 ppt (isosmotic salinity) exhibited the greatest capacity to regulate oxygen consumption rate (MO2) under hypoxia, as measured through the regulation index (RI) and Pcrit.
+At 35 ppt, fish had a higher routine metabolic rate (RMR) but a lower RI than fish at 11 ppt, but there were no differences in gill morphology, ventilation or blood O2 transport properties between these groups.
+In contrast, 0 ppt-acclimated fish had the highest ventilation and lowest O2 extraction efficiency in normoxia and hypoxia, indicating a higher ventilatory workload in order to maintain similar levels of MO2.
+These differences were related to alterations in gill morphology, where 0 ppt-acclimated fish had the smallest lamellar surface area with the greatest epithelial cell coverage (i.e. thicker lamellae, longer diffusion distance) and a larger interlamellar cell mass, contrasting with 11 ppt-acclimated fish, which had overall the highest respiratory surface area.
+The alteration of an array of physiological parameters provides evidence for a compromise between salinity and hypoxia tolerance in killifish acclimated to freshwater.